Waterdrips/waterdrips2.github.io/drafts/2020-01-17-inlets-pro.md

 Usually access to these machines is usually controlled by IP Whitelisting, using SSH Keys and .

 We could add an extra layer of security into the mix here by not having any inbound network access to the machine.
-This limits the discoverability of the service; If you have ever run SSH on a public IP you will be inundated by bots trying weak username/password combinations.
+This limits the discoverability of the service.
+If you have ever run SSH on a public IP you will be inundated by bots trying weak username/password combinations.

 This would look like this: